AllstaRawR/FILFY/README.md

 - [x] Re-clean all plugins for safety (should be cleaned already)
 - [x] Migrate all Modgroups to a subfolder to prevent accidental usage
 - [ ] SkyPatch RACE records to remove ~40 plugins and clear the last unresolved conflicts

+#### IMPROVEMENTS
 - [ ] Switch to SFCO3 to remove ~100 plugins
+- [ ] Balance Experience scaling
 - [ ] Merge and compile w/ comments BOS swap replacers by mod to reduce file handle usage

-#### Improvements
-- [ ] Balance Experience scaling
 - [ ] Replace launch splash screen w/ an image that says something about the expected load times
 - [ ] Create an icon for the modlist to show in the taskbar
 - [ ] Link to the Discord and to the ReadMe through the ingame Main Menu